LivHed/joel-adrian/README.md

 * I used [this website](https://validator.w3.org/#validate_by_input) to validate my HTML by direct input.
 * I used [this website](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input) to validate my CSS by direct input.

+#### The responsive parts of the website
+* The responsive navbar collapse as planned on smaller screens, and take place in the top center of the screen.
+* The responsive image grid with the one column design looks good on smaller screens as well as the larger.
+* The embedded videos also changes in it´s size when making the screen size smaller and is still good to watch.
+* The embedded pdf resume document is responsive, and on smaller screens the scrollbars in the document appears even horizontally.

--Write about how each part of your responsive website behaves on different screen sizes.
+(Write about how each part of your responsive website behaves on different screen sizes)

 (In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.)

 (Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.)

 (For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 #### Testing process scenarios

 1. **Contact form**